Substack Writers at Work!

 Ask the headline gurus there to offer their suggestions.

-Even if a particular headline doesn’t feel like “the one,” you’ll get real suggestions from real humans and maybe (just maybe) real humans will open your email or click on your post or subscribe.
+Even if a particular headline doesn’t feel like “the one,” you’ll get real suggestions from real humans.

 Best subscription I have ever bought.
 This article alone is worth its weight in gold.
 This works beautifully.
 I write about AI daily and as I'm fond of saying AI is a perfect "copilot" to my writing.
 Why copilot?
 I don't let AI tell me what to write; instead, I allow it to nudge me, with me as the "pilot" making all key decisions.
 Thank you Sarah